 CRISIS INTERVENTION ADVOCACY

 Requires 60 hours of training plus a one year commitment to the Hotline.
 Training is held twice per year in English and once per year in Spanish.
-Female Advocates cover a weekly six hour shift on the 24-hour Hotline and provide crisis counseling, information, advocacy and accompaniment to survivors of sexual assault and their families and friends.
-Male and teen advocates also provide support to survivors and their loved ones, as well as serving as educators on our Speaker’s Bureau.
+Advocates cover a weekly six hour shift on the 24-hour Hotline and provide crisis counseling, information, advocacy and accompaniment to survivors of sexual assault and their families and friends.
+Advocates also provide support to survivors and their loved ones, as well as serving as educators on our Speaker’s Bureau.

-Please contact our Training Coordinator Karla Corrales for upcoming training dates and to apply!
-Karla Corrales
+Please contact our Training Coordinator Karla Huizar for upcoming training dates and to apply!
+Karla Huizar

 805.963.6832 ext 19